 Given that a tank-style heater stores water for future use, you might wonder what keeps it from corroding while water sits in it.
 After all, most people have experienced how water or air interact with metal to create rust and other corrosion products.

 Though you might never have seen it, your water heater contains a critical component that prevents it from corroding: a “sacrificial” anode rod.
-Without a correctly functioning anode rod, your hot water quality would suffer, and your water heater would not last nearly as long.
+Without this piece correctly functioning, your hot water quality would suffer, and your water heater would not last nearly as long.

 The Anatomy of an Anode Rod